ConEmu/ConEmu.github.io/en/CygwinAnsi.md

 And most of them are related to one cygwin behavior: when it detects real win32 console, it process all ANSI sequences internally, so ConEmu does not receive ANSI at all.

-Yep, users said: ‘It is working in mintty’.
+Yep, users say: ‘It is working in mintty’.

 Answer is simple: mintty is not a ‘real’ console, all its magic is done with pipes.